SteveProXNA/SkazkaSMS/README.md

 Plus shout out to Mojon Twins in which I found lots of some cool sound effects [here](https://github.com/mojontwins/loves_the_sg1000)!
 <br />
 Finally, thanks goes to: Maxim, Martin, Ville Helin, Steve Snake, Bock + Kusfo

+###### UPDATE
+Skazka V1.0 was initially a text-based RPG adventure game.
+However, after collaboration with [Kagesan](https://www.smspower.org/forums/member7411)! from SMS Power!, graphics were added for all screens for V2.0 which is the most up-to-date version of the game.

 ###### CONTACT
 - Blog:		http://steveproxna.blogspot.com